 Most importantly, Peterson stressed that failing to respond to the customer’s demands for greater efficiency and convenience will surely render a trip to the restaurant a useless endeavor sooner than companies might think.

 “We need to totally rethink how we’re doing things.
 Because what’s happening right now isn’t really working,” he said.
 “There are bags stacking up at the counter.
 The restaurant needs to be redesigned from storage, through to pull-up, and in back-of-house.
 Everything really needs to be tested and thought out again.”

 The need for chains to get serious about digital and physical convergence is immediate and very real.
-Secure your spot at RestaurantSpaces 2020 for the latest in foodservice development + tech.
-Happening in Los Angeles, March 1-3.
+Secure your spot at RestaurantSpaces 2020 for the latest in store development + tech.
 Click here to find out more.

 Chain Restaurants Reimagined.

 The Retreat to Reimagine Restaurant Development, Design + Technology.